 - 1/2 teaspoon agar flakes (check the instructions on the packet as the amount needed tends to vary between brands)

-- 3 tablespoons crushed black sesame seeds (either buy already crushed ones or crush them yourself using a spice grinder or pestle and mortar, or sub 1 teaspoon black sesame tahini)
+- 3 tablespoons crushed black sesame seeds (either buy ready-crushed ones or crush them yourself using a spice grinder or pestle and mortar, or sub 1 teaspoon black sesame tahini)

 - Fresh strawberries or raspberries

-- Add agar flakes, coconut cream, rice milk, maple syrup and crushed black sesame seeds to a saucepan and bring the mixture to the boil, stirring gently (read the instructions on the agar packet carefully first as it can vary between brands)
+Add agar flakes, coconut milk rice milk, crushed black sesame seeds and date syrup to a saucepan and bring the mixture to the boil, stirring gently (read the instructions on the agar packet carefully first as it can vary between brands)

-- Once the mixture has reached boiling point, pour it either into individual pots or into a large container and refrigerate until set (for a few hours or overnight)
+Once the mixture has reached boiling point, turn down the heat and leave it simmer for a couple of minutes, then pour it either into individual pots or into a large container and refrigerate until set (for a few hours or overnight)

-- To serve, drizzle a tablespoon of date syrup onto each individual serving of crème caramel, then top with coconut yogurt and fresh berries
+Drizzle a tablespoon of date syrup onto each individual serving of crème caramel, then top with coconut yogurt or coconut whipped cream and fresh berries

 Keeps covered in the fridge for up to a few days

 If you don't need this to be dairy-free, you can substitute the coconut cream for normal double cream and use normal milk instead of rice milk

 Thanks for reading!
 If you’d like to receive a FREE COPY of my ebook of the 10 most popular recipes on my blog, you can sign up here.